jhkrug/jhkrug.github.io/_posts/2019-07-04-padul_cycling.md

 |[![Old bridge](/public/images/old_bridge.jpg "Old bridge")](/public/images/old_bridge.jpg) *Old bridge*|[![Road ghost](/public/images/old_road.jpg "Road ghost")](/public/images/old_road.jpg) *Road ghost*|

 Strangely (I've never seen one round here before), there is a large frog/toad in the road.
 It seems a bit frozen, maybe it suffered a close pass.
-I sympathise, stop, take a photo, shoo it into the gutter where it hopped off after a minute, and carry on.
+Having experienced a few over the years, I sympathise, stop, take a photo, shoo it into the gutter where it hopped off after a minute, and carry on.

 |[![Albuñuelas cliffs](/public/images/cliffs_albunuelas.jpg "Albuñuelas cliffs")](/public/images/cliffs_albunuelas.jpg) *Albuñuelas cliffs*|[![Frog/Toad](/public/images/frog2.jpg "Frog/Toad")](/public/images/frog2.jpg) *Frog/Toad*|[![Frog/Toad](/public/images/frog.jpg "Frog/Toad")](/public/images/frog.jpg) *Frog/Toad*|

-At the roundabout I paused for some water and pictures of the [acequia](https://en.wikipedia.org/wiki/Acequia) and orange trees.
+At the roundabout I pause for some water and pictures of the [acequia](https://en.wikipedia.org/wiki/Acequia) and orange trees.
 The acequias are useful sources of water for splashing on your head when its hot.
 Also, most villages have a public drinking water fountain.